 My brother Daniel Morgan’s murder has been reported in the press and broadcast media over many years.
 Some will have read the book I wrote with Peter Jukes, Untold Murder.
 Millions have also listened to the outstanding podcast of the same name.
 I believe that Daniel was murdered because he intended to expose police corruption.

 The relationship between the suspects in his murder – in a south London car park on 10 March 1987 – and the tabloid press (the Mirror Group and the now defunct News of the World) has been widely publicised.
 The relationships between senior Metropolitan Police officers, either directly or tangentially involved, is almost equally well known.

 But, in Daniel’s case, these connections have also tainted the highest echelons of Government.
-Andy Coulson, a former editor of the News of the World rehired murder suspect Jonathan Rees after he had been convicted of perverting the course of justice by having drugs planted on an innocent woman.
-Coulson later became Prime Minister David Cameron’s press secretary.
+Andy Coulson, a former editor of the News of the World re-hired the murder suspect Jonathan Rees after he had been convicted of perverting the course of justice by having drugs planted on an innocent woman.
+Coulson later became the then Prime Minister David Cameron’s press secretary.

-Even after conviction for phone hacking, Coulson was hired by the Daily Telegraph as a “public relations advisor”.
+Even after being convicted of phone hacking, Coulson was hired by the Daily Telegraph as a public relations advisor.